020 7443 9222

 His pictures have a characteristic signature.
 You could say he captures the soul of the artist.

-In 2018 we're curating an evolving selection again...
+We're curating an evolving selection again...
 Kicked off with two striking pieces by Paris-based artist Hervé Perdriel - 'Mick' (Jagger) and 'Bob' (Dylan), both fine art prints on aluminium.
 We just can't resist music-related art... so invited back world-renowned music photographer Kevin Westenberg to exhibit a couple of pieces - his 'Massive Attack' is just stunning.

 But it's not all music - also featured are prints by Paul West, dance photographs by Cody Choi and surreal, colourful feminine photographs by Carolina Mizrahi.
 Enjoy!